apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

     1. CA to use.
 Can be `letsencrypt` or `zerossl`.
     2. Listening address for ACME verification (no port).
 Defaults to listening on all available interfaces.
     3. Directory to store ACME credentials.
     4. ACME challenge type.
-Please read the instructions at the top of the page regarding the "type selector".
+Please read the instructions regarding the "type selector" at the top of this page.
     5. Listening port for HTTP challenges.
        (Note: Changing to a port other than 80 requires port forwarding or HTTP reverse proxy, or the challenge will fail!)
     6. Listening port for TLS-ALPN challenges.